medical-software-quality/documentation-as-code/README.md

 If you are a software developer, DevOps engineer, or tech lead concerned that your QA is requesting too many word documents, excel sheets, wiki pages or PDFs that you know will either:
 * drift from what the software is or
-* have a significant procedural cost and/or quality of life impact to your team.
+* have a significant cost and/or quality of life impact to your team.

 This repository helps at formulating a proposal to your QA with a mechanism to document the software that is:
-* developer friendly
+* developer friendly (git, markdown, Gherkin)
-* aligned with current DevOps practices
+* aligned with current DevOps practices (documentation lives next to code and is checked in CI/CD)
 * compatible with QA's requirements:
     * good documentation practices (who, when, what, identifiers and document versioning)
     * software documentation required for "custom software"